Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 The global smart hospital market was valued at $29 billion in 2021 and is expected to jump to $59 billion by 2026.

-A smart hospital uses artificial intelligence, big data, internet of things, cloud platforms, and augmented reality to provide best-in-class facilities to the patient.
-Data and technology is used to reduce emergency waiting room time and track the availability and accessibility of healthcare facilities.
+A smart hospital uses artificial intelligence, big data, the Internet of Things, cloud platforms, and augmented reality to provide best-in-class facilities to patients.
+Data and technology are also used to reduce emergency waiting room time and track healthcare facility availability and accessibility.

 IoT is a rising trend in the healthcare industry.
-The technology provides an efficient way of collecting data from multiple sources.
-This data can be further utilized in multiple ways such as resource allocation, monitoring patients and managing supply side shocks.
+The technology efficiently collects data from multiple sources, which can be further utilized in multiple ways, such as resource allocation, monitoring patients, and managing supply-side shocks.

 IoT makes access to accurate healthcare information convenient and affordable.
-One example of such a technology is the use of smart insulin pens.
+One example of such technology is smart insulin pens.
 Smart insulin pens track the patient’s insulin dose and provide reminders to take their medication.
-The connected inhalers can monitor usage and provide feedback on proper inhalation technique.
+Connected inhalers can monitor usage and provide feedback on proper inhalation techniques.

-Artificial intelligence became a part of the healthcare industry in the 1950s.
-Since then, the technology has been used in various diagnostic, predictive, rehabilitative, and surgical practices.
-The data collected is analyzed and reported, and decisions are taken with the help of artificial intelligence.
-AI has the ability to unlock clinically relevant information hidden in a massive database.
+Artificial intelligence (AI) entered the healthcare industry in the 1950s.
+Since then, it has been used in various diagnostic, predictive, rehabilitative, and surgical practices.
+AI analyzes and reports data, making decisions.
+AI can unlock clinically relevant information hidden in a massive database.

 One example of an artificial intelligence (AI) device in healthcare is the AliveCor KardiaMobile EKG Monitor.
 This device uses AI algorithms to analyze heart rhythms and detect abnormal patterns that could indicate a heart condition.
 The AI algorithms can also detect atrial fibrillation (AFib), which is a common heart condition that can lead to stroke if left untreated.